 - Use matchstick carrots purchased in the store and/or pre-chopped frozen onions.

-- Use frozen garlic cubes or minced garlic in the jar.
+- Substitute fresh garlic with frozen garlic cubes or minced garlic in the jar.

 - Serve with store-bought garlic bread.